nehart/MMDocs/docs/dev_css.md

 [...]
 ```

-The structure in the `overrides_mkdocs_material` directory must mirror the directory structure of the original theme, as any file in the `overrides_mkdocs_material` directory will replace the file with the same name which is part of the original theme.
-Besides, further assets may also be put in the `overrides_mkdocs_material` directory.
+The structure of the `overrides_mkdocs_material` directory must mirror exactly the directory structure of the original theme.
+Any file in the `overrides_mkdocs_material` directory will replace the file with the same name that is part of the original theme.
+Furthermore, additional assets may also be placed in the `overrides_mkdocs_material` directory.
 The original theme files are present in the `../src/mkdocs_material` folder.

-If you want to add some CSS files into the theme without specifieng them into `mkdocs.yml` you have to create a `main.html` file inside the `overrides_mkdocs_material` directory and then override the `styles` block.
-If you want still using the original block content and just add somethin before or after... you can use the `{{ super() }}` directive.
-This gives every user the opertunity to use their own css files in addition with the `extra_css` directive in the `mkdocs.yml`.
+In the event that it becomes necessary to add some CSS files to the theme without specifying them in the `mkdocs.yml` configuration file, it is necessary to create the `main.html` file within the `overrides_mkdocs_material` directory and then override the `styles` block.
+If the intention is to use the original block content while simply adding CSS files before or after, it is possible to use the `{{ super() }}` directive.
+This provides users with the option of using their own CSS files in addition with the `extra_css` directive in the `mkdocs.yml` configuration file.

 ```text
 {% extends "base.html" %}